Shake up Taco Tuesday with these colorful Taco Stuffed Peppers filled with ground beef, taco spices, black beans, corn, and melted cheese.

 - Step 4: Add Beans, Corn, and Cheese.
 Remove the skillet from the heat and add the black beans, corn, and ½ cup of shredded cheese to the ground beef mixture.
 Mix the taco filling well with a large spoon.

 - Step 5: Fill the Peppers.
-Fill the bell pepper halves with the taco meat mixture and sprinkle the filled peppers with the remaining 1 cup of shredded cheese.
+Fill the bell pepper halves with the taco meat mixture, place them in the baking dish, and sprinkle the filled peppers with the remaining 1 cup of shredded cheese.

 - Step 6: Bake.
 Cover the baking dish with aluminum foil and bake the peppers in the preheated oven for 30 to 40 minutes or until the peppers are heated through and the cheese is melted.